Glossary

 • Array Effects: Impacts of multiple devices deployed together or their interaction.

-• Control: Design of control system of a device to optimize electricity generation, minimize stall, etc.
+• Control: Component of the device that optimizes electricity generation, minimizes stall, etc.

 • Grid Integration: How devices integrate with the electrical grid, including storage.